This tech-note explains how to create a Digital Terrain Model in OpenFlows FLOOD.

 Important Note: The examples and data used in this tech-note are as per the Graz dataset available in the Generic Start Guide for OpenFlows FLOOD.
 You can download the same here.

 First, let’s load digital terrain data into the workspace, to make it available in the generation of the gridded digital terrain model (DTM).
 Digital terrain data can be obtained from many different sources (e.g. ETOPO, SRTM, local surveys, ContextCapture, etc).

 One of the common formats used in OpenFlows FLOOD is XYZ.
 XYZ Files are used to define a set of points with x, y and z coordinates.
 These files are typically used to store information from bathymetric or topographic surveys.

 An XYZ file is essentially a ASCII text file whose extension should be *.xyz.
 They contain 3 columns of data: X, Y and Z separated by spaces.
 Although not mandatory, the XYZ data can be wrapped between two block tags <begin_xyz> and <end_xyz>.
 A fourth column can be optionally included, and it is handled as a character string which can also be used as a legend for each point.
 In the following figure, a simple example of a three column OpenFlows FLOOD XYZ ASCII File is illustrated.

 Figure 1 – Example of OpenFlows FLOOD XYZ file

-A 2D computational grid needs to be created, as this will specify the locations and resolutions of the 2D cells, which will be considered in the interpolation process for the generation of the digital terrain data file.
+After adding the topographical data, a 2D computational grid needs to be created; as this will specify the locations and resolutions of the 2D cells, which will be considered in the interpolation process for the generation of the digital terrain data.
 OpenFlows FLOOD is able to generate different types of grids, illustrated in the next figure:

 Figure 2 – Different types of grids generated by OpenFlows FLOOD

-As an example, we will create a simple constant-spaced grid.
+Below is an example of creating a simple constant-spaced grid.

 Figure 3 – Create Constant Spaced Grid